JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 }
 ```

-it should generate the following JavaScript code
+the following JavaScript code will be generated

 ```javascript
 module.exports = function (Kotlin) {